DennisNeu/TicTacToe/README.md

 so the game resides in just one class and the code looks messy but oh well

 Code is in English, ingame text is in German

+The project leaves much room for optimization.
+Certain things can be done in a simpler manner and readability could be improved.
+I might do so in the future.